marco262/my_wiki/data/dnd/class/dragonfire-adept.md

 ### Greater Aspect of Chromatic Dragons

 At 10th level, you become immune to paralysis and magical effects that render you unconscious.
-Additionally, your breath weapon's range is doubled.
-You may add double your proficiency bonus to any Charisma checks when interacting with chromatic dragons, even if you would otherwise not be proficient in them.
+Additionally, your breath weapon's range is doubled, and creatures who succeed on their saving throw versus your breath weapon take half damage instead of no damage.
+You may add your proficiency bonus to any Charisma checks when interacting with chromatic dragons.

 ### Fivefold Breath of Tiamat

 At 14th level, you learn to mimic the effects of the mighty breath weapon of Tiamat.
 You can, as an action on your turn use your breath weapon 5 times simultaneously.
 Each breath weapon is resolved independently and can be aimed at different targets.
 Each breath weapon corresponds to one of the five primary energy types: acid, lightning, poison, fire, and cold.
-Once you use this feature, you can not do so again until you finish a long rest.
+Once you use this feature, you can not do so again until you finish a short rest.

 # Draconic Invocations